 However, how far the CAT is efficient?
 To answer this question, let’s list both the advantages and the disadvantages of CAT tools.

-1–CAT is cost effective for businesses.
-Clients will scan the documents for matches and repetitions, sometimes they might put them intentionally in order to offer translators a lower price.
+- CAT is cost-effective for businesses.
+Clients can scan Arabic documents for matches and repetitions, sometimes intentionally including them to offer translators a lower price.
+This is especially useful in Arabic translation where repetitive phrases or expressions are common across different dialects.

-2-Proven to ensure consistency of translation over time.
-This is because terminology management tools inside CAT ensure consistency of translation especially with several professionals working on the same project simultaneously.
+- Proven to ensure consistency of translation over time.
+CAT tools are particularly beneficial in Arabic translation because terminology management tools ensure consistency, especially in a language with rich morphological variations.
+This is especially important when several professionals are working on the same Arabic project simultaneously.

-4-CAT comes with quality assurance options like spell and grammar checking to ensure a polished and smooth to read target text.
+- CAT comes with quality assurance option like spell and grammar checking tailored to the intricacies of the Arabic language, ensuring a polished and smooth target text that adheres to the rules of syntax and morphology in Arabic.

-5-Allows for several professionals to work on the same project, including project managers, proofreaders, and editors.
+- Allows for several professionals to work on the same project, including project managers, proofreaders, and editors, facilitating smoother collaboration in Arabic language projects, where linguistic nuances and cultural context must be carefully handled.

-6-Ability to work on a huge number of projects or documents at the same time, given the significant processing capacity the CAT software is capable of.-
+- Ability to work on a huge number of projects or documents at the same time, given the significant processing capacity of the CAT software.
+This is especially advantageous when translating large volumes of Arabic text, considering the complexity of its grammar and script.

-It is important to keep in mind that double-checking the CAT translation can sometimes save the translator from massive errors.
-This is because CAT is prone to contextual errors.
-Like in the case of homographs (words that are spelt the same but have different meanings).
+It is important to keep in mind that double-checking the Arabic CAT translation can sometimes save the translator from massive errors.
+This is because Arabic CAT is prone to contextual errors, particularly with homographs (words that are spelled the same but have different meanings), which can be more challenging in Arabic due to the complex nature of the language.

-Given the CAT limitation to TM, it is not quite rewarding when it comes to translating literary texts that are loaded with double meanings, and metaphors, and rely heavily on cultural differences and localization.
+Given the limitations of CAT in Arabic, especially with Translation Memory (TM), it is not always effective when translating literary texts that are rich with double meanings, metaphors, and heavily dependent on cultural nuances and localization, which are especially prominent in Arabic literature.

 Other disadvantages to keep in mind include:

--Need to always be up to date, undergoing additions, and improvements.
+- The need to always be up to date, undergoing additions and improvements to handle the complexities of Arabic language variations.

 What is Translation Memory (TM)?